BEST ALL-AROUND WHEELS FOR RIM BRAKE BIKES – 2017

 With some perspective, it’s fair to say this may just be the continuation of a trend that’s been around for a while.
 The better 30mm and shallower alloy wheels used to make-up the all-around category until deeper carbon wheels that were just as light as the alloys and managed the crosswinds well were considered a faster choice for all-around riding.
 Zipp’s 303 Firecrest set the bar with their 45mm deep carbon wheels for the all-around category and other carbon and carbon alloy wheels measuring 35mm or so represented the shallowest end of the category while still providing superior performance and weight to the shallower all alloy wheels.

-I would argue (and have here) that the ENVE could be considered an all-around, but the Bontrager’s crosswind performance and weight is more typical of deeper aero wheels and I’ve not had a chance to evaluate the new Roval wheelset.
+I would argue (and have here) that the ENVE could be considered an all-around, but the Bontrager’s crosswind performance and weight are more typical of deeper aero wheels.
+I’ve not had a chance to evaluate the new Roval wheelset.
 So I’ll watch this development and potentially include deeper wheels in the all-around category in the future.

 A major development to keep a close eye on is the transition to disc brakes on road bikes.
 Disc brakes offer superior braking to rim braking systems even on wheels with aluminum brake tracks.
 This is certainly a welcome solution for riders concerned about carbon clincher braking performance but still looking to get most of the performance of deeper carbon wheels that alloy wheels can’t provide.